Robust boundary detection and density estimation using doubly stochastic scaling of the Gaussian kernel: Setup and Preliminaries

-In \Cref{subsec:annulus,subsec:interpret}, we estimate points located on and near the boundary for data uniformly sampled from two geometries: (a) a circular annulus and (b) a curved truncated torus.
+In \Cref{sec:robust_boundary_estimation}, we estimate points located on and near the boundary for data uniformly sampled from two geometries: (a) a circular annulus and (b) a curved truncated torus.
 These estimations are conducted under three noise scenarios: no noise, homoskedastic noise, and heteroskedastic noise.
-Additionally, in~\Cref{subsec:mnist}, we identify images in the MNIST dataset that lie close to and far from the boundary.
-We evaluate the performance of the following methods for boundary estimation: \begin{enumerate}[leftmargin=*] \item The standard Gaussian heat kernel as in~\Cref{subsec:std_kernel}, and a local PCA enhanced variant.
+In \Cref{subsec:kde-exp}, we demonstrate how our boundary correction term improves density estimation on the circular annulus and truncated torus under heteroskedastic noise.
+Finally, in~\Cref{subsec:mnist}, we apply our method to high-dimensional MNIST dataset to identify images that lie close to and far from the boundary.
+In the following experiments, we evaluate the performance of the following methods: \begin{enumerate}[leftmargin=*] \item The standard Gaussian heat kernel as in~\Cref{subsec:std_kernel}, and a local PCA enhanced variant.
 In the latter, during the calculation of $\boldsymbol{\mu}_i$ in Eq.~\cref{eq:mu}, $\widetilde{\mathbf{x}}_j-\widetilde{\mathbf{x}}_i$ is replaced with $\widetilde{\mathbf{U}}_i^T(\widetilde{\mathbf{x}}_j-\widetilde{\mathbf{x}}_i)$ as in Eq.~\cref{eq:nu}, by employing local PCA in a small neighborhood around $\widetilde{\mathbf{x}}_i$.
-These methods are denoted as \textalgo{Gaussian} and \textalgo{Gaussian+LPCA}, respectively. \item The doubly stochastic kernel with local PCA as in~\Cref{algo:bde}, and a variant of it which, while calculating $\boldsymbol{\nu}_i$ in Eq.~\cref{eq:nu}, directly uses the difference in the observations $\widetilde{\mathbf{x}}_j-\widetilde{\mathbf{x}}_i$ as in Eq.~\cref{eq:mu}, instead of the local PCA projections.
+These methods are denoted as \textalgo{Gaussian} and \textalgo{Gaussian+LPCA}, respectively. \item Our approach using the doubly stochastic kernel with local PCA as in~\Cref{algo:bde}, and a variant of it which, while calculating $\boldsymbol{\nu}_i$ in Eq.~\cref{eq:nu}, directly uses the difference in the observations $\widetilde{\mathbf{x}}_j-\widetilde{\mathbf{x}}_i$ as in Eq.~\cref{eq:mu}, instead of the local PCA projections.
 These methods are referred to as \textalgo{DS+LPCA} and \textalgo{DS}, respectively. \item The method proposed in~\cite{calder2022boundary} that estimates the boundary using an approach similar to \textalgo{Gaussian}, but replaces the Gaussian kernel with a binary cutoff kernel.
 We refer to this method as~\textalgo{Binary}.
 The implementation of this method is available in~\cite{graphlearning}. \end{enumerate} To estimate the boundary, we threshold the estimated distances $(\widehat{b}_{\mathbf{x}_i})_1^n$ and the norm of BDE $(\left\|\boldsymbol{\nu}_i\right\|)_1^n$ based on a specified percentile.
 For clarity, we define the ground truth $p$-th percentile boundary as